keenetic/keenetic-sdk/README.md

 # Keenetic SDK

-This is the buildsystem for the KeeneticOS.
+This is the build system for the KeeneticOS.

 Keenetic SDK is based on the OpenWrt project (https://openwrt.org/).
-We recommend to read OpenWrt build system manual (https://openwrt.org/docs/guide-developer/build-system/use-buildsystem) before following the next steps.
+We recommend to read the OpenWrt build system manual (https://openwrt.org/docs/guide-developer/build-system/use-buildsystem) before following the next steps.

 ## Step 1.
 Save the current version of KeeneticOS